-Most financial service companies that offer title loans online will work with consumers who have a salvage title.
-In fact, many of the companies in our database of lenders will underwrite a loan if you fall into this category.
-Others may treat your application similar to those who apply for bad credit title loans and in that case, you should expect a higher APR and lower loan amount.
+Most financial service companies that offer online title loans will work with consumers with salvage titles.
+Many of the companies in our database of lenders will underwrite a loan if you fall into this category.
+Others may treat your application similarly to those who apply for bad credit title loans; in that case, you should expect a higher APR and lower loan amount.

 Use vehicle value resources like KBB to get a reasonable estimate of what the lender “should” offer.
 Loans that use a salvage pink slip will fall within 55% and 60% of that book’s stated value.
 Let’s say you have a vehicle that KBB shows with a value of around $5k.
-Typically, an auto title loan company would offer you close to that amount.
-If that car has a salvage title, however, the lender might extend a loan of $3k or less.
+An auto title loan company would typically offer you close to that amount.
+However, if that car has a salvage title, the lender might extend a loan of $3k or less.
 They do this for that logical reason: A vehicle is worth a smaller amount in the marketplace when it has the distinction of being salvaged.
-If you default on payments, they need to have adequate collateral to cover their loss.
+If you default on payments, they must have adequate collateral to cover their loss.

 Help Me Find A Company That Offers Salvage Title Loans Near Me!